Shop Subscribe

 How to Run a Recycled Art Contest at School

-A recycled art contest can help build awareness for your school wide recycling program, give you an actionable plan for Earth Day or simply help wrap up a study on green living and the environment.
-Allowing your students to share their creativity and create pieces from items that would otherwise end up in the local landfill benefits your community – and builds good habits that can last a lifetime.
+A recycled art contest can build awareness for a school-wide recycling program and provide an actionable plan for Earth Day.
+Or it can simply wrap up a study on green living and the environment at any time of the year.
+Allowing your students to share their creativity and create pieces from items that would otherwise end up in the local landfill benefits your community.
+More importantly, it builds good habits that can last a lifetime.

-Decide if your contest will be mandatory or optional for students – if it is optional, then promote it regularly in the days leading up to the submission deadline so you get enough entries.
-Include an introduction about the power of recycling and what types of supplies are allowed (not all recycled materials are ideal for classroom use); you should also include a sheet for the student to complete that details the recycled items they’ve used and the name of their project.
+Decide if your recycled art contest will be mandatory or optional for students.
+If it’s optional, then promote it regularly in the days leading up to the submission deadline.
+Include an introduction about the power of recycling and what types of supplies are allowed (not all recycled materials are ideal for classroom use).
+Include a display sheet for the student to complete that details the recycled items they’ve used and the name of their project.

-Make it easy for your kids and their families to patriate and allow about a week for the actual projects to be created.
-You can include details about the contest in your class newsletter a week or two in advance, so students can begin brainstorming and collecting items to work with.
+Make it easy for your kids and their families to discuss.
+Then allow about a week for the actual projects to be created.
+You can include details about the recycled art contest in your class newsletter a week or two in advance so students can begin brainstorming and collecting items with which to work.

 Set up a Display Zone

-Decide where and when the entries will be displayed – a public spot in the school where everyone can see the pieces works well.
-Adorn the area with posters, boards and information about recycling and make sure you set aside enough room for both 2D and 3D entries; this type of contest often features more sculptural pieces.
+Decide where and when the entries will be displayed.
+Ideally, you’ll want a public spot in the school where everyone can see the pieces.
+Adorn the area with posters, boards, and information about recycling.
+Make sure you set aside enough room for both 2D and 3D sculptural entries.

 Offer Prizes and Recognition

-Award a few prizes with an Earth Day or recycling theme; if you have a diverse group of ages or grades, you can award one or more per grade.
-Participants can be recognized in a variety of ways beyond simply First, Second or Third place, including;
+Award a few prizes with an Earth Day or recycling theme.
+If you have a diverse group of ages or grades, you can award one or more per grade.
+Participants can be recognized in a variety of ways beyond simply 1st, 2nd, or 3rd place, including;

 • Most Creative Use of Recycled Materials